Subhasish18/Subhasish18/README.md

 - 📚 I’m currently learning ...
-  - *React Native*
-  - *PHP-Laravel*
-  - *Django*
-  - *Flask*
-  - *Next-Js*
+  - *Django (kind of on-hold) *
+  - *Langchain, Pipelines, RAGs, etc. *

 - 🚀 I’m eager to join new projects.

-- Outside tech, I enjoy socialising with friends, 🎮 playing video games, 🎵 listening to music, and I also love 🏍️ driving motorcycles and cars.
+- Outside tech, I enjoy socialising with friends, 🎮 playing video games, 🎵 listening to music, 🦾 weight-lifting, watching sports, and I also love 🏍️ driving motorcycles and cars.

 - 📫 Reach out to me at: <a href="subhasish16das@gmail.com">subhasish16das@gmail.com</a>